 Prof Sanz-Moreno received a degree in chemistry and a master's degree in biochemistry (University of Oviedo, Spain), followed by a PhD in chemical sciences (University of Cantabria).
 She joined the Institute of Cancer Research in London as a Marie Curie Intra-European Fellow to work with Prof Chris Marshall.
 In 2008, she received the Applied Biosystems and EACR 40th Anniversary Research Award.
 In 2011, Victoria started her independent group and received a CRUK Career Development Fellowship at King's College London.
 In 2015, she was highly commended as CRUK Communications and Brand Ambassador.
 In 2017, Victoria was awarded the BSCB Women in Cell Biology Early Career Award Medal.
 The same year, she received a CRUK Senior Fellowship and was badged Werth Trust Fellow.
 In 2018, Victoria joined Barts Cancer Institute (BCI-QMUL) as Professor of Cancer Cell Biology.
 In 2019, she received The Distinguished Alumnus Award from Colegio Inmaculada (Asturias) and Paper of the Year Award at BCI.

 Nagy is a founder and Head of R&D of MiNA Therapeutics.
 For over three decades Nagy has been at the forefront of clinical research and clinical practice in cancer.
 He pioneered the first clinical trial in the use of adenovirus and plasmid for the treatment of liver cancer, as well as the use of plasmid gene therapy in hydrodynamic gene delivery.
-Currently, he is driving the development of an saRNA drug (a new class of medicines) which is currently being trialed in patients with liver cancer in eight UK centres, and sites in Singapore and Taiwan (OUTREACH study, ClinicalTrials.gov ID NCT02716012) and in a second trial in patients with solid tumours (TIMEPOINT study, ClinicalTrials.gov ID NCT 04105335) in the UK, USA, Europe, Singapore and Taiwan.
+Currently, he is driving the development of an saRNA drug (a new class of medicines) which is currently being trialed in patients with liver cancer in eight UK centres, and sites in Singapore and Taiwan (OUTREACH study, ClinicalTrials.gov ID NCT02716012), a second trial in patients with solid tumours (TIMEPOINT study, ClinicalTrials.gov ID NCT 04105335) in the UK, USA, Europe, Singapore and Taiwan and OUTREACH2 study, which is a randomised phase II follow-on study in patient with viral HCC (ClinicalTrials.gov ID NCT 04710641).
 He has published widely in gene therapy, stem cell therapy, oligonucleotides, endoscopy and surgery.
 Previously Nagy was founder and Chairman of EMcision Limited (acquired by Boston Scientific Inc in 2018).
-Nagy is Lead Clinician and Head of the Department of HPB Surgery at Imperial College London.
+Nagy is Lead Clinician and Head of the Department of HPB Surgery at Imperial College London